Bottom of the foot pain can target anyone, and sometimes you must find ways to …

 Gout is a type of inflammatory arthritis that commonly affects the joints in the feet.
-It is characterized by recurrent “attacks” of severe pain, where the joints become swollen, hot, red and extremely hypersensitive to touch.
-These attacks are usually localized to one joint but may occur in multiple joints at once, and can make any activity involving the feet virtually impossible.
+It is characterized by recurrent “attacks” of severe pain in which the joints become swollen, hot, red and extremely hypersensitive to touch.
+Gout attacks are usually localized to one joint, but they may occur in multiple joints at once (especially with recurrent attacks).
+Gout attacks typically make any activity involving the feet virtually impossible.

 Common signs and symptoms of gout affecting the feet are:

 The first attack of gout will typically only affect one joint (usually the MTP joint at the base of the big toe).
 However, subsequent attacks may affect additional joints in the foot at the same time, i.e. other toe joints and the ankle may all experience the symptoms simultaneously.

 Gout attacks typically last for several days, with the first 24 to 36 hours being the most intense.
 The time in between attacks may vary – it may be weeks, months or even years.

 If gout attacks continue to occur, residual effects may be felt in the affected joints between attacks.
 The inflammation buildup from recurrent gout attacks may also cause joint damage and a variety of joint-related disorders (see osteoarthritis).